Skip to main content

 • Optionally send silent notifications as a supplemental check.

-For more details on handling subscription status changes, see our Subscriptions guide.
+For more details on handling subscription status changes, see the Subscriptions guide.